 Timely implementation of the EAP and coordination and communication with emergency management authorities are crucial elements in the effectiveness of the emergency response effort.
 Total EAP implementation time from the initiation of an actual incident to determination of an emergency situation and notification of appropriate entities involved with implementation is evaluated through annual exercises and training.
-The time from the initial detection of an incident through the determination of the emergency level and execution of the notification time will be evaluated during IRWD's annual review and exercises (see Section 7.2.2) and may be updated in subsequent EAP revisions.
+The time from the initial detection of an incident through the determination of the emergency level and execution of the notifications to the appropriate entities is estimated to take 20 minutes.
+The initial detection and notification time will be evaluated during IRWD's annual review and exercises (see Section 7.2.2) and may be updated in subsequent EAP revisions.